 The alarm is said to have been sounded just before midnight last Thursday following an Irish couple’s wedding celebration at holiday apartments in Nerja’s famous Balcón de Europa viewpoint area.

-The couple reportedly organised an after-party below a terrace where they had previously tied the knot.
+The couple reportedly organised an after-party below a terrace where they had their wedding ceremony.

 The injured woman has been described locally as a 29-year-old and is said to have suffered serious burns to her legs and body.

-Medics at the burns unit where she is currently being treated have told local press they cannot predict her future evolution at this stage and her outlook “remains uncertain”.
+Medics at the burns unit where she is currently being treated have told local press her outlook “remains uncertain”.

 The Department of Foreign Affairs said on Tuesday that it was “aware of the case and is providing consular assistance”.